microsoft/CsWinRT/docs/embedded.md

  * Removes the need for multi-targeting: Library authors can support all .NET Standard 2.0 app consumers, including .NET 5+, without the need for multi-targeting.
 App consumers are able to target any .NET Standard 2.0 compatible TFM (e.g. `netcoreapp3.1`, `net48`, and `net5.0-windows`).

 It is important to remember that embedded support constrains the scope of Windows Runtime types to your binary (e.g., usage of WinRT types must be self-contained).

+For an example, you can look at the [sample](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/TestEmbedded).

 ## Scenarios